dmose/mc-nodejs-docs/index.md

 ### Security

-Much of this policy has been written in a way to try and manage and mitigate general third-party vendoring security concerns.
+Much of this policy has been written in a way that tries to manage and mitigate general third-party vendoring security concerns.

 #### NPM-specific Threat-Modeling and Mitigation